OpenOmics/metamorph/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, metamorph.
-Its long-term goals: to provide accurate quantification, taxonomic classification, and functional profiling functional profiling of assembled (bacteria and archaea) metagenomes!
+Its long-term goals: to provide accurate quantification, taxonomic classification, and functional profiling of assembled (bacteria and archaea) metagenomes!
   </p>

 </div>